The Variety of Integrable Killing Tensors on the 3-Sphere: Separation coordinates

 One of the eigenvalues only depends on $x_1$ and the other is constant:

-The curves of constant $\lambda_1(x)$ are circles of constant latitude and the meridians complete them to an orthogonal coordinate system -- the spherical coordinates.
+The curves of constant $\lambda_1(x)$ are circles of constant latitude and the meridians complete them to an orthogonal coordinate system~-- the spherical coordinates.

 The case $t_1=t_2<t_3$ is analogue and yields spherical coordinates as well.
 Note that even so, both coordinate systems are not isometric.
-This is because they differ not only by an isometry but also by an exchange of the two coordinates.
+This is because they dif\/fer not only by an isometry but also by an exchange of the two coordinates.

 We can use the action of the isometry group $\OG(3)$ to diagonalise the Ricci tensor and thereby the algebraic curvature tensor.
-Hence the projective variety of integrable Killing tensors on $S^2$ with diagonal algebraic curvature tensor is isomorphic to the projective plane $\mathbb P^2$, where the point $(1:1:1)\in\mathbb P^2$ corresponds to the metric on $S^2$.
-Moreover, Stäckel systems on $S^2$ correspond to projective lines through this point, since they always contain the metric.
-The residual isometry group action on Killing tensors with diagonal algebraic curvature tensor is the natural action of $S_3$ on $\mathbb P^2$ by permutations.
+Hence the projective variety of integrable Killing tensors on~$S^2$ with diagonal algebraic curvature tensor is isomorphic to the projective plane~$\mathbb P^2$, where the point $(1:1:1)\in\mathbb P^2$ corresponds to the metric on~$S^2$.
+Moreover, St\"ackel systems on~$S^2$ correspond to projective lines through this point, since they always contain the metric.
+The residual isometry group action on Killing tensors with diagonal algebraic curvature tensor is the natural action of~$S_3$ on~$\mathbb P^2$ by permutations.